Skip to content

 2- El-Amarna Hill

 Tombs worth visiting are Haya, Ahmose, Banehs, Maho, and the A tomb.
-The prominent areas of El-Amarna Hill did not stop at the tombs, but we also find the great small temple of Aton, the northern and southern palace, and the city of workers, which made these areas of El-Amarna Hill the most important archaeological sites in the whole world and not only in El Minya because of the importance of the historical era that that city witnessed and what Akhenaton did to unite the deities.
+The prominent areas of El-Amarna Hill did not stop at the tombs; we also find the tremendous small temple of Aton, the northern and southern palace, and the city of workers, which made these areas of El-Amarna Hill the most important archaeological sites in the whole world and not only in El Minya because of the importance of the historical era that that city witnessed and what Akhenaton did to unite the deities.

 El Minya Sign